nathanmarz/storm-deploy/README.markdown

 This project is a fork of the original storm-deploy that adds a number of features.
 We made the decision to fork rather than contribute because we wanted to make significant changes to the way storm-deploy works.
 You can check out the [original project](http://github.com/nathanmarz/storm-deploy), also here on GitHub.

+## Branches

+The 'development' branch contains the latest version of the code we are working on that is probably stable, but hasn't been extensively tried out.
+Think of it as the beta branch.
+The 'master' branch always contains what we believe to be a stable version of the code.

 ## Help

 If you run into any issues, the best place to ask for help is [mailing list](http://groups.google.com/group/storm-user).
 Be sure to indicate your are using the adsummos fork of storm-deploy and not the original.
 Otherwise you may get confusing advice.